 In Microsoft Excel, there are a few options to VLOOKUP and return multiple values horizontally.
 Although the VLOOKUP function itself is not able to return multiple values horizontally, you’ll get introduced to the alternative options in this article with proper illustrations.

-2 Methods to VLOOKUP and Return Multiple Values Horizontally
+VLOOKUP to Return Multiple Values Horizontally in Excel: 2 Methods

 The VLOOKUP function looks for a value in the leftmost column of a table and then returns a value in the same row from the specified column.
 You cannot extract multiple values by using the VLOOKUP function at once.
 If you drag down the output cell to generate the following results, you’ll get duplicate values for some data.
 And after all, you won’t be able to display the extracted data horizontally with just the VLOOKUP function in Excel.
 So, there are two alternatives we can apply in the Excel spreadsheet to serve our purposes.